yowainwright/codependence/README.md

 Use `bun run release:tag` when `package.json` already has the version you want to publish.

-Perry is reserved for Homebrew binaries and is not part of npm publication.
-It is exact-pinned because newer releases currently fail the native link.
+ScriptC is reserved for Homebrew binaries and is not part of npm publication.
+It is exact-pinned while the compiler is experimental.
 Only update that pin after `bun run test:e2e:binary` passes on both macOS arm64 and Intel.

 Publishing follows the same posture as Pastoralist: GitHub Actions publishes through npm Trusted Publishing/OIDC, not a long-lived npm token.
 Configure the